Ballantyne (Charlotte neighborhood): Panorama Tower

-In July 2019 Charlotte-based Panorama Holdings broke ground on the Panorama Tower in Ballantyne Village, it is expected to deliver in the second quarter of 2021.
+In July 2019 Charlotte-based Panorama Holdings broke ground on the Panorama Tower in Ballantyne Village, and it was completed in the second quarter of 2021.
 It is a 14-story mixed used building.
 At an estimated height of 182 feet it is one of the tallest buildings in Ballantyne.
 It includes a 186-room AC Hotel by Marriott and 100,000 square feet of office space, and a rooftop restaurant.
 Part of the plan for the office space is co working space, which is a part of the office market that Ballantyne that is under represented.
 The land was acquired in two separate transactions a .6 acre plot and a .5 acre for a combined totaled of $6.7 million paid in 2017.
 The project has been financed with a $66 million loan through Medalist Capital.
 Jane Wu, president of Panorama Holdings, said this about the project “Panorama Tower is a first for the Ballantyne area and brings new and exciting urban amenities to one of Charlotte’s top submarkets.
 Ballantyne already has great office, hotel and dining, so our goal is to offer something unique within each use.
 It’s rare to see Class A office built over a hotel, and our restaurant will offer views like no other.”

-Hotels are lacking in Ballantyne.
-The only hotels prior to the tower were the Ballantyne Hotel and three hotels in the corporate park.
-This hotel is the third AC hotel in Charlotte, one in uptown and in one in South Park.
-It will occupy the first seven floors of the building.
-The AC lifestyle brand of Marriott is known for its modern designs which includes guest rooms featuring high finishes and fixtures, large picture windows, and touches of European inspiration.
-Some of the other unique features include European inspired dishes as part of the hotel restaurant, a fitness center, and 16th floor ballroom that can host weddings and corporate events.
-The hotel is expected to open to guests in September.

 In October 2022 the building signed three new tenants.
 Panorama Holdings, the project developer will be moving in a 3,500 sqft space.
 Reinsurer PartnerRe will be leasing 11,130 sqft.
 ServisFirst Bank will be leasing 5,500 sqft.
 This is ServisFirst's first Charlotte office, the company's 9 local employees will occupy the space in December 2022.
 However, the space can accommodate 35 to 40 employees.
 The bank is currently looking to grow their Charlotte presence by creating a Lake Norman area office and hiring a market president to serve that area.
 Lee Millian, the new president will start on October 24, 2022.